phphd/exceptional-matcher/README.md

 #### Exception Class Condition

-A minimum required condition.
+A minimum required condition. \
-Matches the exception by its class name using `instanceof` operator,
+Matches the exception by its class name using `instanceof` check, \
-making it similar to `catch` block.
+making it similar to `catch` operation.

 ```php
 use PhPhD\ExceptionalValidation;